Twelve Kitchen Items You Really Need to Throw Away

 January is the month we all like to organize.
 So, let’s talk about the things you forget to organize and toss, like these twelve kitchen items you need to throw away.

 But never do.
 Why?
 Because, like me, you are too busy reading about how to organize your pantry or linen closet.
-This month, I am going to focus on the things you need to organize but, for some reason, forget to do every year.
+This year, I will focus on the things I need to organize, but keep forgetting to do every year.
 This is going to be fun.

 12 Kitchen Items You Need to Throw Away